AVmodelling/oscillation-dynamics-training/README.md

 <h5>•	Step-6: Run ‘Module 4 - simulate vehicle trajectories’ from your project folder.
 <h6>Within the code, you will see a variable entitled 'working_folder'.
 Please change this path to reflect your designated project folder.<br />
-Output: A sub-folder entitled: Simulated Trajectories should appear.
+Output: You should see a sub-folder intitled: 04_trajectories simulated.
 This folder contains two CSV files.
 One for each model's simulated trajectories.

 <h5>•	Step-7: Run ‘Module 5 – results’ from your project folder.
 <h6>Within the code, you will see a variable entitled 'working_folder'.
 Please change this path to reflect your designated project folder.<br />